f-bn/postgresql-server-role/docs/examples.md

   - "libpq-dev"
 ```

-Then, some extensions requires some librairies to be loaded on server startup, but also some custom settings present in the server configuration file.
-Adjust as needed :
+Then, some extensions requires some libraries to be loaded on server startup, but also some custom settings must be present in the server configuration file :

 ```YAML
 postgresql_shared_preload_libraries: